 Since 2003, the province has participated in a program of the Conference of Major Superiors of Men requiring all members in public ministry to complete educational programs on understanding and preventing sexual abuse and creating safe environments.
 The province also is accredited by Praesidium, an independent and professional accrediting agency that offers accreditation and abuse prevention programs to religious orders in the United States.
-The province is accredited through summer 2018.

 How to Report an Allegation of Abuse

 If you believe that you or someone you know has been abused by a Jesuits West Jesuit, please contact our Advocacy Coordinator, Ms. Mary Pat Panighetti, at 408-893-8398 or at email@example.com.

 We also urge you to contact appropriate law enforcement and child-protective agencies if you believe any incident of abuse has occurred.